cloudflare/cf-app/_sources/gettingstarted.txt

 CloudFlareJS, the CloudFlare performant loader, allows site owners to install multiple apps without fear of slowing their sites.

-Scripts, images, and CSS (if needed) are served from global CDN at no charge.

 Billing
 ~~~~~~~

-CloudFlare provides a billing platform and simply adds App charges to a customer’s existing account.
+CloudFlare provides a billing platform, simply adding App charges to a customer’s existing account.

 Options include: